... while her weak heart pounded hard and fast like the thirteen door knocks.

 and admiration of her parents, teachers, and peers alike.
 Experiencing the arrogant,

-Lois immediately reached for the ever-convenient Help buzzer and pushed the button.
+reached for the ever-convenient 'Help' buzzer and pushed the button.

 symbolically represented to her.
-So many years ago, Lois whispered to
+So many years ago, Lois thought to herself in reverie

 "Can I help you," the Barbie double asked in a southern accented, compassionate

-voice.
-This caused Lois's entranced mind to switch back to present time.
-And the spark of
+This caused Lois' entranced mind to switch back to present time, and the spark of

 was suddenly extinguished.